kishorpallamala/devops-practise/README.md

 # devops-practise
 new repository
 changes done by branch1
-git changes from local rep
+git changes from local repository to remote repository